Department : English

 PHD, Brown University

 MA, Brown University

 BA, Swarthmore College

-- This book analyzes the constitutive role Mary Robinson’s dialogues with her contemporaries play in the development of British Romanticism.
-Reading dialogue as central to Robinson’s writing, I recover textual relationships that have not been examined fully in Romantic studies yet are central to the making not only of Robinson’s authorial identity but also to those of the many other Romantic writers with whom she conversed, including William Wordsworth, Samuel Taylor Coleridge, Robert Southey, Charlotte Smith, William Godwin, and Mary Wollstonecraft.
-These literary exchanges, I contend, reveal Robinson fashioning a new poetic discourse both in content and form.
-They shape her writing and that of others and thus foster the idea of Romantic discourse as essentially interactive and conversational.
+This book analyzes Mary Robinson’s dialogues with other Romantic writers, including William Wordsworth, Samuel Taylor Coleridge, Robert Southey, Charlotte Smith, William Godwin, and Mary Wollstonecraft.
+These literary exchanges, I contend, reveal Robinson's constitutive role in the formation of British Romancticism and further the idea of Romantic discourse as essentially interactive and conversational.
 I further show that Robinson’s dialogic self-authorizing and the public response to it produced an ambivalent legacy with which early nineteenth-century poets John Keats and Charlotte Dacre had to contend.